rcmaehl/LinuxLiveUSBCreator/README.md

 - [ ] Update contact information within files to not bother the old developer
     - [x] Convert Emails to Discord Links
     - [x] Have bug reports generate a github issue
-    - [ ] Simplify bug reporter (A new program instance is likely not needed)
 - [x] Update updater check GitHub for updates
     - [x] Check for Releases
     - [x] Check for Pre-Releases

 #### ---2.11--

+- [ ] Disable Analytics until GDPR implications can be understood
+    - [ ] Get in contact with an EU Lawyer
+- [ ] Simplify bug reporter (A new program instance is likely not needed)
 - [ ] Improve messages
     - [ ] Improve errors (e.g. Drive free space insuffient)
     - [ ] Improve logging (e.g. Log more events)